pirueto2004/Bamazon-App/README.md

 ![Results](/screenshots/bamazonManager-view-inventory.JPG)

-If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
+If a manager selects `View Low Inventory`, then the app lists all items with an inventory count equal or lower than five.
+Then the manager can restock such items.

 ![Results](/screenshots/bamazonManager-low-inventory-and-updating.JPG)

+After replenishing the items, the app lists the inventory updated.

 ![Results](/screenshots/bamazonManager-low-inventory-updated.JPG)